pixie16/paass/README.md

 The DAQ component of this software suite is taken from the [PixieSuite2 project](https://github.com/pixie16/PixieSuite2) that was started by K. Smith and C. Thornsberry.
-The orignal software comes from the [PixieSuite](https://github.com/pixie16/PixieSuite) project developed primarily by D. Miller.
-These two projects will soon be superceded by this one.
+The original software comes from the [PixieSuite](https://github.com/pixie16/PixieSuite) project developed primarily by D. Miller.
+These two projects will soon be superseded by this one.

 The analysis component of the software comes from the [pixie_scan project](https://github.com/pixie16/pixie_scan).
 This software is the result of more than a decade of work by many people .
-There have been numerous changes to the base analysis software to improve execution effciency.
+There have been numerous changes to the base analysis software to improve execution efficiency.

 This marks a major milestone in both DAQ and analysis due to the independence from the HIRBF data acquisition and analysis libraries.
-These libaries are still supported by the DAQ but not by the scan software.
+These libraries are still supported by the DAQ but not by the scan software.

-#Data Acquisition
+# Data Acquisition
-#Introduction
+## Introduction
 In addition to fixing various polling issues, this project provides a much cleaner UI, and its own data format (pld).
 This version of the software may still be used with the HRIBF data acquisition software via LDF output (default) or through a PACMAN interface (recommended).

-##Dependencies
+## Dependencies
-###Required
+### Required
 * ncurses
 * PLX
 * XIA
 * gcc v4.4.6+
 * cmake v2.8.8+

-###Optional (must have one)
+### Optional (must have one)
 * CERN ROOT - MCA outputs into ROOT format (.root)
 * HRIBF - MCA and histogramming done with HRIBF output (.his)

-##Installation (assuming admin rights)
+## Installation (assuming admin rights)
 1. (admin) Install PLX software: `/opt/plx/<VERSION>/`
 2. (admin) Create the PLX link: `ln -s /opt/plx/<VERSION>/PlxSdk /opt/plx/current`
 3. (admin) Install XIA firmware files: `/opt/xia/firmware/`